King David Hotel bombing: Government and military usage

 In 1946, the Secretariat occupied most of the southern wing of the hotel, with the military headquarters occupying the top floor of the south wing and the top, second and third floors of the middle of the hotel.
 The military telephone exchange was situated in the basement.
 An annex housed the military police and a branch of the Criminal Investigation Department of the Palestine Police.

 Rooms had first been requisitioned in the hotel in late 1938, on what was supposed to be a temporary basis.
 Plans had already been made to erect a permanent building for the Secretariat and Army GHQ, but these were cancelled after the Second World War broke out, at which point more than two-thirds of the hotel's rooms were being used for government and army purposes.

-In March 1946, British Labour Party Member of Parliament (MP) Richard Crossman gave the following description of activity at the hotel: "private detectives, Zionist agents, Arab sheiks, special correspondents, and the rest, all sitting around about discreetly overhearing each other."
+In March 1946, British Labour Party Member of Parliament (MP) Richard Crossman described activity at the hotel: "Private detectives, Zionist agents, Arab sheiks, special correspondents, and the rest, all sitting around about discreetly overhearing each other."
 Security analyst Bruce Hoffman has written that the hotel "housed the nerve centre of British rule in Palestine".